 - EXCLUSIONS: Temporary and probationary employees, employees where alternative employment arrangements exist, and those whose employment agreement states that they serve at the pleasure of a particular University official are not covered by this Standard Practice Guide.

 - SUPERVISOR’S RESPONSIBILITY: When it is determined that misconduct has occurred, it is the supervisor’s responsibility to take disciplinary action.

 - INABILITY: Unsatisfactory performance may be the result of an employee’s lack of ability or capacity.
 In these cases, progressive discipline, such as warnings or disciplinary layoffs, may not be an appropriate method to correct the performance.
 Prior to termination, units should consider alternative corrective measures or permit the employee a period of time to locate a more suitable position.
 A Disciplinary Review Conference will be held prior to termination.

-- MEDICAL PROBLEMS: If performance, including attendance, is adversely affected by a medical problem for which there is acceptable medical evidence and the employee is following prescribed treatment, disciplinary action is not appropriate.
+- MEDICAL CONDITIONS: If performance, including attendance, is adversely affected by a medical condition for which there is acceptable medical evidence and the employee is following prescribed treatment, disciplinary action is not always appropriate.
 However, termination because of inability to perform the essential functions of one’s position may be considered on a case by case basis.